hmrc/incorporated-entity-identification-frontend/README.md

 All URLs provided must be relative, apart from locally, where localhost is allowed.
 All absolute urls will fail.

+The deskProServiceId is used to set the service name in the beta feedback url.

 ```
 {
   "continueUrl" : "/testUrl",